Christian Cullen: Professional career

 In 1999 Cullen was a member of New Zealand's unsuccessful Rugby World Cup squad.
 He played six matches in the Cup tournament, starting five at centre which was not his preferred position.
 In 2000 he scored 10 tries in 11 games for the Hurricanes and seven tries in four Tri Nations Tests, including three consecutive pairs.

 In 2001 Cullen sustained a severe knee injury that required surgery and an intensive recovery programme.
 He made himself unavailable for the All Blacks' 2001 end-of-year tour, but was announced 'dropped' by coach John Mitchell at a NZRU press conference.
 Cullen and Mitchell's personal differences went unresolved over time.
 Cullen was selected to and dropped from the All Blacks squad throughout 2002.
 He scored four tries in the five Test matches that year.

 In the 2003 Super season Cullen scored eight tries in 12 games for the Hurricanes, taking his Super Rugby career tally to 56, a record at the time.
 He was briefly and controversially selected for the Māori rugby team, despite having, according to his father, about 1/64th Māori ancestry.

-He was left out of New Zealand's 2003 World Cup squad.
-He played out the NPC season for Wellington and received a standing ovation after the Championship final, despite Wellington's losing to Auckland.
+Controversially, he was left out of New Zealand's 2003 World Cup squad, by New Zealand All Blacks coach John Mitchell with whom he had a strained relationship.
+Cullen played out the NPC season for Wellington, despite Wellington's losing to Auckland by a score of 29-41 in the final match.
+It was Cullen's last first-class match in New Zealand before he joins Irish club Munster and he scored 2 tries in the game.
+He left the field because of a shoulder injury in the 74th minute and he received a standing ovation as he left the field.He told an interviewer in 2024 that the standing ovation was pretty cool.

 Later career and retirement

-At the end of 2003 Cullen moved to Ireland, after he was dropped by John Mitchell, where he played for Munster.
+At the end of 2003 Cullen moved to Ireland, after he was dropped by John Mitchell, for the All Blacks.
+In Ireland, he played for Munster.
+He has told interviewers that he only left New Zealand because he was dropped from the All Blacks.
 His time with Munster was blighted by injuries, particularly to his shoulder, limiting his appearances.
 His last match for Munster was a 15–7 Celtic League win over the Newport Gwent Dragons at Musgrave Park on 28 April 2007.
 Two weeks later, on 12 May, he announced his retirement from rugby and stated his intention of returning to New Zealand to start a business.